jgagne/typography-2-fa-17/02-semantic-content.md

 1. Author, view, and save a simple `Hello, world!` example in PS, SVG, MD, and HTML and CSS
 2. Save `.ps` as `.eps` and open within Illustrator and inspect each text node
  - PostScript is still the underlying language behind Illustrator.
-We just did a typeset by hand using a text editor instead of Illustrator or InDesign
+We just set type by hand using a text editor instead of Illustrator or InDesign
-3. Print out
+3. Print out typeset
 4. Place the `.eps` in InDesign and inspect each text node
   - What happens?
 Why? `#discussion`
 5. Open Lesson 1’s *And Per Sketch* ampersand sketch grid `.indd` and save as`.idml`